udhaya182/MyFirstProject/README.md

 # MyFirstProject
-This is my first project
+This is my first project; a grade calculator executed in C++.